aggiewb/salmon-cookies/README.md

 # salmon-cookies
 To add to this project, fork the repo, run npm i, and open any subsequent pull requests with corresponding issue to the staging branch.
-The pull request must pass the automated linter and must flag Aggiewb for review.
+The pull request must pass the automated linter and must flag aggiewb for review.

 ## Branch Naming Guide
 ### For feature branches